ABOUT ED

 Florida native Edward Lein* (b.
 1955 in Fort Pierce, 5th among the seven children born to Marzell Martin Lein and Harry E. Lein, Sr.) was graduated from Fort Pierce Central High in 1973, and regularly performed with the community choral group Sing Out!/Up With People.
 Awarded a full scholarship for his undergraduate studies, Ed CLEP'd out of his freshman year of college and completed his Bachelor of Music degree at Florida Atlantic University in Boca Raton in 1976 (major professors: Richard Wright, voice/Mary Sue Barnes, music theory); he then went on to earn Master's degrees in both Music Theory (1983; Major Prof.: John Boda) and Library Science (1986; Major Prof.: Doris Clack) from The Florida State University in Tallahassee.

 While living in Tallahassee (Fall 1976-Spring 1986), in addition to part-time graduate studies, Ed worked full-time for the FSU libraries, primarily as Music Cataloger.
-He then worked for the Jacksonville Public Library system from June 1986 until retiring from full-time employment in July 2014, serving the Jacksonville community primarily as Music Librarian, but with a stint as a Library Branch Manager during the 1990s.
+He then worked for the Jacksonville Public Library system from June 1986 until retiring from full-time employment in July 2014, serving the Jacksonville community primarily as Music Librarian, but with a stint as a Library Branch Manager during the 1990s at the Westbrook and San Marco neighborhood libraries.

 As a tenor soloist he appeared in recitals, oratorios and dramatic works throughout his home state.
 Recital repertoire included song cycles by Beethoven ('An die ferne Geliebte'), Schumann ('Dichterliebe'), Ravel ('Mélodies populaires grecques'), Barber ('Hermit Songs') and Tippet ('Songs for Ariel'), and oratorio solo engagements included Handel's 'Messiah', Mendelssohn's 'Elijah', Saint-Saëns' 'Christmas Oratorio' and Respighi's 'Laud to the Nativity'.
 In addition to productions of 'The Pirates of Penzance' (as "Frederic") and 'Amahl and the Night Visitors' (as "King Kaspar"), dramatic highlights include "1st Rock Singer" in the Florida premiere of Bernstein's 'Mass', and "Prince Yamadori" in Puccini's 'Madama Butterfly' at the International Music Festival in Miami, Florida.